wp-plugins/threewp-broadcast/readme.txt

 4. The correct post type(s) have been selected
 5. <em>User & Blog Settings</em> is not set to hide the meta box from the user / role / blog

+= Why are the custom post type custom fields (or ACF data) not being broadcasted? =

+If you've created a custom post type, but cannot see the "custom fields" checkbox, check your custom post type settings.

 = WooCommerce =

 Broadcast is capable of handling WooCommerce products.